Crannogs Project

 Desktop Study

-Another desktop task is to thoroughly examine the Canmore and HER records, going back to the source data for the chosen sites, to establish just how much true archaeological data there is about them and how much is speculation or simply handed down from antiquarian times without scientific checking.
+Phase 3 of the desktop study is now under way.
+A volunteer is going through the Canmore and HER records, going back to the source data to establish just how much true archaeological data there is about them and how much is speculation or handed down from antiquarian times without scientific checking.

 Site Investigation